 - Paper (application processing time is longer and application fee must be paid online)

 Students from visa exempt countries and the US, Greenland or St. Pierre and Miquelon, have an option to apply at a Canadian Port of Entry (POE).
-Spouses of International graduate’s will not be authorized automatically for the post graduate open work permit.
+There can be complicating factors to apply at a POE, so if considering this option please see a VIU Immigration Advisor.
+Spouses of International graduates will not be authorized automatically for the post graduate open work permit.
 It will be a two-step process for spouses.
 When the International graduate is employed in a high skills position, they can apply for their spouse’s open work permit with a copy of their job contract and with three pay slips.
 Processing fee for PGWP is $155 CAD, open work permit fee is $100 CAD.

 Before and After you apply